IT21161810/Space-Hub/README.md

 - jsdom: A JavaScript implementation of various web standards, particularly the WHATWG DOM and HTML Standards
 - vitest: A lightweight testing utility built specifically for Vite projects

+## Dependencies Backend

+- bcryptjs: Library for hashing passwords.
+- cors: Middleware for enabling Cross-Origin Resource Sharing (CORS).
+- date-fns: Library for working with dates in JavaScript.
+- dotenv: Library for loading environment variables from a .env file.
+- express: Web framework for Node.js.
+- jsonwebtoken: Library for generating and verifying JSON Web Tokens (JWT).
+- mongoose: MongoDB object modeling tool.
+- nodemon: Utility for automatically restarting the server during development.

 # NASA API USED